woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/handling-releases.md

 -   Merge the release branch back into `main` (without the branch being up to date with `main`).
 This may have merge conflicts needing resolved if there are cherry-picked commits in the release branch.
 -   Restore the branch if it is deleted.
 Release branches are kept open for potential patch releases for that version.
--   For _major_ & _minor_ releases, update version on `main` with dev suffix, e.g. [`2.6-dev`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158).
+-   For _major_ & _minor_ releases, confirm version on `main` is correct and has dev suffix [`2.6-dev`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158). **Note:** this should have already been taken care for you by the release deploy script, just verify that the versions have been updated correctly.
 -   Update the schedules p2 with the shipped date for the release (Pca54o-1N-p2).

 _Outcome:_ __Main branch contains all changes and metadata tweaks for the release.__